MicrosoftDocs/powerquery-docs/powerquery-docs/merge-operations-overview.md

 ![Merge queries icons](images/me-merge-operations-overview-merge-icons.png)

-The Merge operation requires two tables to be defined:
+The Merge operation requires two tables:
 * **Left table for merge** - the first selection from top to bottom
 * **Right table for merge** - the last selection from top to bottom